Is direct mail fundraising dead? Of course not!

 Also, make sure the fonts, logos, images, and design themes in your appeal letters remind donors of digital messages in the campaign.

 You can give your stories more depth by building on them throughout the communications cycle.
-For example, your initial email can tell the beginning of the story of someone in need and explain how your organization wants to help.
+For example, your initial email can start telling a story about someone in need and explain how your organization wants to help.

 Your next few touches can use email or social media to continue building the story.
 And remember to explain how donations are making an impact as the story unfolds!